Louise StotenFounding Partner

 I have extensive experience in all aspects of Private Client work, notably advising both UK and international clients, including succession planning, personal tax planning and all aspects of onshore and offshore trusts and asset-holding structures.
 I act for UK and non-UK domiciled individuals, executors and other fiduciaries.
 Australasia, the US, the EU and East Asia are just some of the regions where I have had recent engagements.
 My advice frequently includes matters such as residence, domicile and the “remittance basis” of taxation and how these affect the taxation of assets owned directly or indirectly by my clients, in particular ahead of their arrival in the UK, or departure from it.

 My aim is to help my clients organise their affairs in an appropriate and tax-efficient way, which is suitable for them in their particular circumstances, and ensure that they understand the implications of any arrangements that they put in place.
 I will often liaise with foreign advisers in order to implement a coherent plan which will achieve my clients’ goals both in the UK and elsewhere.
 This frequently involves drawing up English wills and other documents and arranging for similar documents to be drawn up in other jurisdictions.

 I am a member of the Society of Trust & Estate Practitioners (STEP), having received the STEP President’s Prize for Excellence in 2008 and subsequently a Distinction in STEP’s Advanced Certificate in ‘UK Tax for International Clients’.
 I have a degree in Classics and Arabic from Queens’ College, Cambridge University.

 I am ranked in Chambers HNW for Private Wealth Law, recognised by Legal 500 for Personal Tax, Trusts and Probate and feature in the Citywealth Leaders List for Lawyers, Non-contentious Trusts, Tax, Estate Planning.
-I was also recognised in LMG Euromoney’s ‘Expert Guides’.
+I am recommended in the category of “Tax & Trust Advisers” in The Spear’s 500 2021 Directory.
+I have also been recognised in LMG Euromoney’s ‘Expert Guides’.

 Recent comments about me from clients in these directories include: